Monument to the Unknown Woman Worker

 benefits, holiday entitlements or pension

 Part time workers get raw deal say MP

 Proportion of women

 Waitresses/Bar Work N.A.

 Other nearby markers.
-At least 8 other markers are within Great Victoria Street Station (a few steps from this marker); Crown Bar (within shouting distance of this marker); Great Victoria Street (about 90 meters away, measured in a direct line); Grand Opera House (about 90 meters away); Buildings & Housing (about 150 meters away); People (about 150 meters away); Industry (about 150 meters away); Culture (about 150 meters away).
+At least 8 other markers are within walking distance of this marker.
+Great Victoria Street Station (a few steps from this marker); Crown Bar (within shouting distance of this marker); Great Victoria Street (about 90 meters away, measured in a direct line); Grand Opera House (about 90 meters away); Buildings & Housing (about 150 meters away); People (about 150 meters away); Industry (about 150 meters away); Culture (about 150 meters away).
 Touch for a list and map of all markers in Belfast.

 Regarding Monument to the Unknown Woman Worker.
 The National College of Art and Design notes the following about Monument to the Unknown Woman Worker: